Shawn0603/TODO-List-Frontend/README.md

 - [ ] ⏰ **Task Reminder System**
   Allow users to set a reminder time for each task.
 When the time is up, the app will notify the user via pop-up or browser notification.

-- [ ] 🔐 **User Login & Account System**
-  Add a login page where users can register and log in to their own accounts, enabling personalized task lists and future cloud syncing features.

 - [ ] 📊 **Daily Task Completion Visualization**
   Display simple charts showing how many tasks the user completed each day.
 This helps users track productivity and stay motivated.